ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 The second command (`eval $(opam env)`) modifies a few environments variables to make the shell aware of the switch you are using.
 For instance, it will add what is needed to the `PATH` variable so that typing `ocaml` in the shell runs the OCaml binary of the current switch.

-**Please note:** After the `opam init` command, you might get a result asking if you'd like to update your `zsh` configuration.
-If you get that message, type in `N`, the default, then type `y` to install the hook, which will run `eval $(opam env)`.
-As you get more well-versed in OCaml, you can change these settings by rerunning `opam init`.
+**Please note:** At the end of the `opam init`, you are asked if you want to add a hook to your shell to best integrate with your system.
+Indeed, in order for the shell to be aware of the tools available in the current opam switch, a few environments variables need to be modified.
+For instance, the `PATH` variable has to be expanded so that typing `ocaml` in the shell runs the OCaml binary _of the current switch_.
+Answering `y` will provide a better user experience.

 Now check the installation by running `opam --version`.
 You can compare it with the current version on [opam.ocaml.org](https://opam.ocaml.org/).